-If you’re self-employed, you may be weighing the SEP IRA vs. Roth IRA decision.
+If you’re self-employed, you may be weighing the pros and cons of SEP IRAs and Roth IRAs.
 Both are tax-advantaged savings vehicles that provide particular benefits.
 But before we explore those and compare them, it’s necessary to unpack who can invest in each and what the contribution limits are so you can make the best choice for your needs.
-Of course, you can always find a financial advisor to help you invest in a retirement plan that’s right for you.

 A Roth IRA is a retirement-savings plan that allows you to invest with after-tax dollars.
 This means you pay income taxes on the money going in.
 However, you won’t face any taxes on eligible withdrawals.
 You can begin taking tax-free distributions once you reach age 59.5 as long as you’ve had your Roth IRA open for at least five years.

 However, eligibility to invest in a Roth IRA depends on income.
-So these aren’t really designed for affluent individuals.
+So these aren’t really best for affluent individuals.

-To be eligible to contribute toward a Roth IRA in 2018, your modified adjusted gross income (MAGI) can’t exceed $135,000 if filing single or $199,000 if married filing jointly.
+To be eligible to contribute anything towards a Roth IRA in 2023, your modified adjusted gross income (MAGI) can’t exceed $153,000 if filing single or $228,000 if married and filing jointly.
+However, even if you come in below those numbers, your contribution limit will begin to phase out at $138,000 (single) or $218,000 (married filing jointly).

 An SEP IRA is basically a retirement plan designed for self-employed individuals and small-business owners.
 SEP stands for “Simplified Employee Pension.”
 Thus, it works almost like a 401(k).
 But it lacks some of the more burdensome legal and administrative tasks associated with running such a 401(k).
 This is one of the reasons why it appeals to small-business owners who may not have the resources to run a large 401(k) plan for their employees.